The Pluripotent Stem Cell Facility offers a variety of training for internal and external scientists.

 The "Basic training course in techniques for pluripotent stem cell culture" is a prerequisite for this course.

-CCHMC/UC trainees: HIO training takes 7-8 weeks to complete but involves attendance at the PSCF labs only at the key steps of the process.
+Cincinnati Children's/UC trainees: HIO training takes 7-8 weeks to complete but involves attendance at the PSCF labs only at the key steps of the process.

 External trainees: a 3 day, condensed version of the HIO training course covering all major steps in HIO generation, is available for external trainees.